NativeScript/nativescript-angular-guide/src/chapters/chapter2.md

 <div class="exercise-end"></div>

 The stack layout is a UI element, and as such, it has attributes just like the `<TextField>` and `<Button>` elements you used in the previous section.
-Here, the `orientation="vertical"` attribute tells the stack layout to arrange its child elements vertically.

 After your app updates with this change, you'll see that your login page’s UI elements stack up:

 ![login 2](images/chapter2/ios/2.png)
 ![login 2](images/chapter2/android/2.png)